RETURN TO:

 Since 1964, the RA Women's Daytime Leagues have been a force on the women’s curling scene.
 Both new and returning members are welcome to enjoy a variety of curling and social activities.
 Both fixed and draw curling leagues are offered on weekdays.
 In addition, the RACC offers an active instruction program to both new and returning curlers who want to improve their skills.

-For details on RACC Membership, leagues and instructional programs visit Membership & League Options or contact RA Member Services.
+For details on RACC Membership, leagues and instructional programs visit Membership & League Options or contact RA Guest Services.

 For comments, or answers to questions about the RACC Women's Daytime Leagues, please contact the members of your Committee.